-aspberry (continued) d Transplant Operations (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Nematodes odes 1,3-dichloropropene (Telone II) 27 to 35 gallons E 5 days Suggested pre-plant interval: 4 to 8 weeks, longer Nematodes1,3-dichloropropene (Telone II)27 to 35 gallonsE5 daysSuggested pre-plant interval: 4 to 8 weeks, longer when dissipation is slow.Funigation with Telone products.
+Blackberry and Raspberry Pre-transplant and Transplant Operations Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Nematodes 1,3-dichloropropene (Telone II) 27 to 35 gallons Е 5 days Suggested pre-plant interval: 4 to 8 weeks, longer when dissipation is slow.

+Fumigation with Telone products.
 Telone products are highly toxic.
 Carefully abide by all label precautions and review the label before each application.
 Telone II may be used when soil temperatures are from 40 to 80°F at the prescribed injection depth (a minimum of 12 inches).
 Thorough soil preparation is required, and soil moisture is a critical consideration.
 If it is too dry, the soil surface will not seal enough to prevent premature dissipation.
 If the soil is too wet, the product is less effective because it will not move as well in the soil, which will decrease product effectiveness.
 Excessive soil moisture can also prolong desired dissipation from the soil, which forces delay of planting to avoid phytotoxicity.
-Though soil temperatures of 40 to 80°F are required for use of Telone, th product is more active at the upper end of this temperature range.
+Though soil temperatures of 40 to 80°F are required for use of Telone, the product is more active at the upper end of this temperature range.
 In the Southeast, applications should generally be made in the fall prior to mid-November.
 October soil temperatures often provide the best opportunity for efficacy, due to adequate soil temperatures.
 Plants can be easily killed by Telone if planting takes place too soon after application.
 At a minimum, the 27 GPA rate would require 4 weeks from application to planting, and the 35 GPA rate would require 5 weeks.
 If soils are wet or they have a clay component, dissipation will be much slower.
 Plan for at least 6 to 8 weeks between fumigation and planting.
-Even
+Even more time may be necessary.
+Before planting, use a post-hole digger or shovel to smell of the soil at the full depth of injection; if the almond-like odor of Telone is present, dissipation is not complete, and it is too early to plant.
+Cultivation, at a depth not to exceed the depth of Telone application, with subsoil shanks, a middle buster or other implements, will hasten dissipation of Telone.
+More than one cultivation may be required to get Telone out of the ground pre-plant.

-Blackberry and Raspberry (continued) Dormant (prior to budbreak)
+Blackberry and Raspberry Dormant (prior to budbreak)